Narrowing of the Opening Between the Stomach and Small Intestine (Pyloric Stenosis) in Infants: What to Know

 • Lack of weight gain.

-Signs that your child is dehydrated:
+Signs that your baby is losing too much fluid (dehydrated):

 • Dry skin, dry mouth, or dry diapers.